DCS-training/CDCS-Summer-School2021/Data-Wrangling-R/Readme.md

 ```

 ## Course Materials
-In this repositary, you will find a  script (``) and a csv file (``).
+In this repositary, you will find a  script (`Data_visualisation.R`) and 2 folders one with the dataset we are going to use (**Data**) and one that we are going to use for saving the outputs (**Output**).
 For your convenience, you can also download from the following link: .
 The contents are identical.

 ## Autorship
 This Block has been created and developped by Andrew McLean